Sketch Animation: State-of-the-art Report: Comparative analysis of animation techniques

-\paragraph*{Expressiveness} Expressiveness captures the dynamic, stylistic richness, or emotional variation that an animation method can portray.
-Keyframe-based interpolation systems~\cite{xing2015autocomplete, brodt2024skeleton} enable high expressiveness, as animators can manually compose exaggerated poses, subtle timing, and stylized motion arcs.
-Keyframe-free animation~\cite{weber2010controllable} provides moderate expressiveness, offering limited control over stylistic variations since motions are primarily determined by rigging and constraint systems.
-Physics-based methods~\cite{zhu2011sketch} achieve high expressiveness by simulating natural secondary dynamics such as squash, stretch, or fluid-like deformations, allowing visually rich motion effects.
-Data-driven or MoCap~\cite{smith2023method} has moderate expressiveness as it mainly replicates physical motion without much abstraction.
-In contrast, text-driven approaches~\cite{rai2024enhancing, liu2025multi} often exhibit low expressiveness, as generative models prioritize semantic accuracy and motion plausibility at the expense of stylistic diversity, which complicates fine-grained artistic control. \\
+\paragraph*{Expressiveness} Expressiveness captures the dynamic, stylistic richness, or emotional variation that an animation method can convey.
+Keyframe-based interpolation systems~\cite{shen2024bridging, brodt2024skeleton} enable high expressiveness, as animators can manually compose exaggerated poses, subtle timing, and stylized motion arcs.
+Physics-based methods~\cite{zhu2011sketch, li2023enchantedbrush} achieve high expressiveness by simulating natural secondary dynamics, such as squash, stretch, and fluid-like deformations, enabling visually rich motion effects.
+Data-driven methods, such as MoCap~\cite{dvorovznak2018toonsynth}, have moderate expressiveness, as they mainly replicate physical motion without much abstraction, whereas video-driven methods~\cite{su2018live, rai2024sketchanim} offer low expressiveness, as they primarily depend on video motion.
+In contrast, text-driven approaches~\cite{wu2025aniclipart, gal2024breathing} often exhibit limited expressiveness, as generative models prioritize semantic accuracy and motion plausibility at the expense of stylistic diversity, thereby complicating fine-grained artistic control.
+Finally, 2D sketch–to–3D model animation techniques~\cite{feng2017magictoon, zhou2025rigging} offer moderate expressiveness, as secondary motions and stylized deformations can be incorporated, but are constrained by predefined rigs, motion templates, and the fidelity of sketch-to-3D reconstruction.